-Q: When can my child stop using a booster seat in Lancaster?
+Q: When can my child stop using a booster seat in Lancaster County?

 At Schmidt Kramer Injury Lawyers, our clients are often adults and children who have been seriously injured in a Lancaster car crash.
 Because we see injuries so often, we firmly believe in child safety seats.
 Children should be restrained in a federally-approved child safety seat every time they get into the car.